-Sequential Outlier Detection identifies anomalous events in time-series sequence data.
+Sequential Outlier Detection identifies anomalous events from an observed sequence in a time series.
+The input time series must be events, such as user access requests, network requests, transactions, and so on.
 Sequential Outlier Detection can be applied to online streams for real-time monitoring to identify if sequences or patterns of events in a time series are anomalous.

 Sequential Outlier Detection predicts an output that indicates if an observed sequence is anomalous or not.
 Smaller predicted values indicate that an observed sequence is more likely to be anomalous.
-Higher predicted values indicate that an observed sequence is expected (not anomalous) based on previously observed data.
+Higher predicted values indicate that an observed sequence is expected, and not anomalous, based on previously observed data.

 Function Input/Output Schema

 - This function takes in collections of records with schema R.

 - This function outputs collections of records with schema S.